bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 24</span></h3>
-<p>The ultimate life recognizes that hope is not dependent on external circumstances but can be maintained even during difficult times through inner resources and supportive relationships.</p>
+<p>Joa recognizes that hope is not dependent on external circumstances but can be maintained even during difficult times through inner resources and supportive relationships.</p>
 </div>

 <div class="verse">